Who's Running for Judicial Office?

 Judicial salaries are set by the Michigan Supreme Court.
 District court judges earn about $138,000.
 These are nonpartisan positions for six-year terms.

 This year, two candidates are running for one open seat: Thomas Bourque and J. Cedric Simpson.
-Both candidates will automatically advance to the Nov.
-6 general election.
 Click on each candidate's photo to learn more.

 PROBATE COURT (WASHTENAW)